List of Terms

 1-2 Program

 Time is set aside to introduce and reinforce skills from the UCDS Math Continuum.
-Manipulative materials are used to solidify students’ conceptual understandings as we teach the pencil and paper algorithms for addition, subtraction, multiplication and division.
-Teachers use a variety of resources to provide the practice to become comfortable with each operation.
+Manipulative materials are used to solidify students’ conceptual understandings of math skills.
+Teachers use a variety of resources to provide the practice to become comfortable with mathematical concepts.
 Teachers assess students on an ongoing basis, introducing new concepts and skills as students reach continuum benchmarks.

-Students also practice math facts for Home Learning and Thinking (H.L.T.).
+Students also practice math facts at home and school.
 Students begin with addition and subtraction then move to multiplication and division facts for practice.
-It often takes children several years to become fluent with math facts and additional practice may be needed beyond the math homework.
-Flashcards, calculator games, dice games, math fact songs and chants, as well as online platforms such as Freckle, are tools used to reinforce repetition and are a few of the ways that help students commit math facts to memory.
 Teachers assess students on an ongoing basis and are able to see how well students can access facts when they solve the Math Vitamin.
 New concepts and skills are introduced as students demonstrate consistent, accurate application.

 3-4-5 Program